Owiti95/airbnb-clone-project/README.md

 API Security Tools

 Includes authentication (e.g., JWT) and authorization mechanisms to protect endpoints, secure data transactions, and ensure safe access control within the application.

+Database Design

+The database for the Airbnb Clone project is designed with normalization and scalability in mind.
+It captures key relationships between users, properties, bookings, payments, and reviews to mirror a real-world booking platform.

+Users

+Represents individuals using the platform (hosts and guests).

+Key Fields:

+id: Unique identifier for each user

+name: Full name of the user

+email: User’s email address (used for login)

+password_hash: Hashed password for secure authentication

+is_host: Boolean indicating if the user is a property owner

+Relationships:

+A user can create multiple properties (if is_host is True)

+A user can make multiple bookings

+A user can leave multiple reviews

+Properties

+Represents listings available for booking.

+Key Fields:

+id: Unique identifier for each property

+title: Name or title of the property

+description: Detailed description of the property

+price_per_night: Cost per night

+host_id: Foreign key referencing the Users table

+Relationships:

+A property is owned by one user (host)

+A property can have many bookings

+A property can receive many reviews

+Bookings

+Tracks reservations made by users.

+Key Fields:

+id: Unique identifier for each booking

+property_id: Foreign key referencing the Properties table

+user_id: Foreign key referencing the Users table

+check_in: Start date of booking

+check_out: End date of booking

+Relationships:

+A booking belongs to one user and one property

+A booking may be linked to one payment

+Payments

+Handles financial transactions related to bookings.

+Key Fields:

+id: Unique identifier for each payment

+booking_id: Foreign key referencing the Bookings table

+amount: Total payment amount

+payment_status: Status (e.g., “completed”, “pending”)

+payment_date: Timestamp of payment

+Relationships:

+Each payment is linked to a single booking

+Reviews

+Captures user feedback on properties.

+Key Fields:

+id: Unique identifier for each review

+user_id: Foreign key referencing the Users table

+property_id: Foreign key referencing the Properties table

+rating: Numeric rating (e.g., 1–5)

+comment: Written feedback

+Relationships:

+Each review is associated with one user and one property

+Entity Relationships Summary

+One User → many Properties, Bookings, Reviews

+One Property → many Bookings, Reviews

+One Booking → one Payment

+One User can review multiple Properties, but only once per booking